 How to apply

-If your organisation would like to apply for funding or would like wider support outside of funding, please get in touch by emailing firstname.lastname@example.org.
+If your organisation would like to apply for funding or would like wider support outside of funding, please complete the covid community fund application form and email it to firstname.lastname@example.org.

 LBTH Small Grants Fund